city-ships/pulsewise/README.md

 - **Adaptability**: It can be adapted for various thin film materials and laser configurations, making it a versatile tool for studying laser-induced phase transformations.

 ## Citation
-If you use this code in your research, please cite the following paper:
+If you use this code in your research, please cite the following upcoming paper, which is now being reviewed:

 Resl, J., Hingerl, K., Gutierrez, Y., Losurdo, M., & Cobet, C. (2024).
 Optimizing Laser-Induced Phase Transformations in Sb<sub>2</sub>S<sub>3</sub> Thin Films: Simulation Framework and Experiments.
-The Journal of Chemical Physics.
+Journal of Applied Physics.
 DOI: XXXXXXX

 ## Licensing